 Abstract

-Fisheries research, management, and conservation increasingly generate vast and diverse data crucial for timely decision-making.
-Yet these data remain largely fragmented across jurisdictions, disciplines, and outdated infrastructure, limiting their use in responsive fisheries management.
+Fisheries management, research, and broader conservation efforts increasingly generate vast, diverse datasets needed for timely decision-making.
+Yet these data remain fragmented across jurisdictions, disciplines, and legacy infrastructure, limiting responsive management.
+The lack of access, interoperability, and reuse of data are major impediments to better science; data stewardship—the set of social and technical practices that ensure data are responsibly created, managed, shared, and reused over time—is the solution.
 Biologists are increasingly taking on data stewardship responsibilities to address these challenges, often without clear guidance, training, or support.
 Shared, community-agreed practices for implementing domain-specific data standards are needed to move beyond generic data management guidance toward fit-for-purpose tools and workflows.
-To address this gap—and to show how other communities can do so—we develop seven practices for salmon data stewardship and demonstrate their application through a real-world case study.
-We provide practical guidance for those transitioning into these essential stewardship roles, including domain-specific tools, templates, and examples from salmon research and management.
-We argue that effective salmon management depends on formally establishing data stewardship as a dedicated, institutionally supported professional role.
+To address this gap—and to show how other communities can do so—we develop seven practices for salmon data stewardship.
+Through a case study of a historically important sockeye salmon productivity analysis that spanned Pacific Coast jurisdictions, we highlight how clearly defined data stewardship practices could improve data integration, management efficacy, and reduce the overall cost of updating the analysis annually.
+We provide practical guidance for those transitioning into these essential stewardship roles, including salmon domain specific data tools, templates, and examples.
 These practices integrate both sociocultural and technical approaches to ensure data meet modern open science principles and respect Indigenous Data Sovereignty.
-Through a case study of a historical sockeye salmon productivity analysis spanning Pacific Coast jurisdictions, we highlight how clearly defined data stewardship practices enhance data reproducibility, integration, and management efficacy.
-With a foundation of shared practices, data stewards will enable faster, more transparent decision-making, support development of machine-actionable datasets that leverage advances in artificial intelligence, and expand the use of cross-jurisdictional datasets—ultimately strengthening the management and conservation of salmon populations and the ecosystems they inhabit, and, by extension, other data-rich fisheries data domains.
+With a foundation of shared practices, data stewards will enable faster, more transparent decision-making.
+They will expand the reuse of cross-jurisdictional datasets and support machine-actionable data with high-quality metadata and consistent semantics.
+Together, these outcomes strengthen the management and conservation of salmon populations and the ecosystems they inhabit, with broader relevance to other data-rich fisheries domains.

-Despite the scale and importance of these datasets, biologists who collect and manage salmon data are often expected to act as de facto data stewards without training, guidance, institutional-support or access to community-agreed best practices.
+Data stewardship offers to face the growing challenges in salmon management from escalating environmental uncertainties due to climate change which demands rapid, regionally integrated, and robust data Ward et al. (2025).
+The mismatch between fragmented data systems and fixed administrative and jurisdictional boundaries creates an urgent need for interoperable, dynamic, multi-scale data stewardship that can adapt to shifting ecological and management priorities.
+Despite the scale and importance of these datasets, biologists who collect and manage salmon data are ofteno expected to act as de facto data stewards without training, guidance, incentives, organizational support, or access to community-agreed best practices.
 Tasks such as documenting methods, aligning terminology, formatting for data sharing, and publishing data are typically performed off the side of a biologist’s desk.
-A lack of institutional-support (Diack et al. 2024), training (Volk, Lucero, and Barnas 2014), and dedicated roles for data management further relegate critical data stewardship tasks to an ad hoc status.
+Done well, data stewardship is skilled, labor-intensive work—combining domain expertise, information science, and relationship-building—and it requires dedicated time and institutional support rather than ad hoc effort.
+A lack of organizational support (Diack et al. 2024), training (Volk, Lucero, and Barnas 2014), and dedicated roles for data management further relegate critical data stewardship tasks to an ad hoc status.
+Deferred documentation, governance, and standardization tasks accumulate as data technical debt—work left undone that compounds over time, making integration and reanalysis progressively slower and more error-prone.
 The absence of clear roles, standards, and community-endorsed practices leaves even motivated scientists unsure how to structure their data for future use.
 As a result, data stewardship is inconsistent and reactive, and data integration remains a major bottleneck to adaptive management and ecosystem-scale learning.

-A coordinated approach to stewarding salmon data should follow established open science standards and adhere explicitly to FAIR principles, tailored specifically for salmon research and management (Johnson and Stap 2024).
-Achieving meaningful interoperability demands both breadth and depth.
+A coordinated approach to stewarding salmon data should follow established open science standards and principles (Johnson and Stap 2024; Wilkinson et al. 2016; Carroll et al. 2020), tailored specifically within the context of salmon research and management.
+Our practices build upon and extend existing data and metadata standards and infrastructure including Darwin Core, OBIS, schema.org, and OBO Foundry ontologies, ensuring compatibility with broader biodiversity informatics infrastructure while avoiding reinventing foundational frameworks.
+Achieving meaningful interoperability of data among programs, organizations and scientific domains demands both breadth and depth.
 Broad interoperability integrates diverse scientific domains, systems, and formats, requiring structured, machine-readable data and metadata published openly for maximum discoverability.
-Deep interoperability demands precise definitions of salmon-specific terms and methods, ensuring data remains meaningful and usable across contexts.
-Salmon data stewards can improve conservation outcomes for salmon by coordinating across boundaries to develop a shared foundation of data stewardship practices.
+Deep interoperability demands precise definitions of domain-specific terms and methods, ensuring data remains meaningful and usable across contexts.
+Salmon data stewards can improve outcomes for salmon by coordinating across boundaries to develop a shared foundation of data stewardship practices.
+To address these foundational challenges, we must establish clear data stewardship roles and practices that span the entire data lifecycle and salmon lifecycle—from collection and documentation through integration, long-term preservation, and reuse and from gravel to estuary and the high seas back to the gravel.

 Defining Data Stewardship in Salmon Science

 Data stewardship encompasses the coordinated practices, roles, and responsibilities necessary to effectively manage, share, and reuse data throughout its lifecycle (NOAA 2007; Plotkin 2014; Peng et al. 2018).
-Within fisheries science, stewardship involves ensuring data quality, compliance with agreed-upon standards, and the establishment of clear governance to guide data collection, documentation, integration, and preservation.
-However, salmon data stewardship goes beyond mere technical data management; it involves actively facilitating collaboration, communication, and consensus-building among data producers and users across multiple institutions and jurisdictions.
+It includes ensuring data quality, compliance with agreed-upon standards, and the establishment of clear governance to guide data collection, documentation, integration, and preservation.
+However, given the complexity of the salmon data landscape, stewardship goes beyond mere technical data management to include actively facilitating collaboration, communication, and consensus-building among data producers and users across multiple organizations and jurisdictions.

 Technical oversight: Ensuring metadata completeness, adherence to standardized terminologies and vocabularies, and robust quality assurance protocols.

-Social and organizational facilitation: Leading stakeholder engagement, capacity-building activities, and negotiation of data access and sharing agreements, including addressing Indigenous Peoples’ rights and interests in data governance.
+Social and organizational facilitation: Leading stakeholder engagement, capacity-building activities, and negotiation of data access and sharing agreements, including addressing First Nations, Tribes, and Indigenous Peoples’ rights and interests in data governance.

-Institutional advocacy: Championing the institutional recognition of data stewardship roles, promoting sustained investment and dedicated resources for data management infrastructure and practices.
+Organizational advocacy: Championing the organizational recognition of data stewardship roles, promoting sustained investment and dedicated resources for data management infrastructure and practices.

+Data stewards play a critical role bridging the gap between biologists and Information Technology (IT) staff by translating data needs into application or data system features.
 A user-centred design approach to salmon data stewardship is critical and focuses on creating tools that align with biologists’ needs.
-Data stewards play a critical role as business analysts, bridging the gap between biologists and Information Technology (IT) staff by translating data needs into application or data system features.
 When data management is separated from biologists, accountability weakens, and quality issues go unnoticed.
 While IT expertise is essential for infrastructure and security, effective data system design requires IT to act as an enabler, rather than gatekeeper, provisioning self-serve data infrastructure.
 The Data Steward, serving as a translator between IT and biologists, enables biologists to engage independently with data systems, fostering ownership and accountability and ultimately improving data quality for research and management.

 Dedicated stewardship roles empower salmon biologists to bridge disciplinary divides and jurisdictional barriers, transforming fragmented datasets into cohesive, interoperable resources.
 By proactively defining, implementing, and maintaining data standards and workflows, salmon data stewards create conditions for timely, accurate, and reproducible analyses.
 Such stewardship positions salmon biologists to better inform adaptive management decisions, ultimately strengthening salmon conservation and resilience.

-Updating Pacific-wide Sockeye Productivity: A Case Study for What Agencies Could Do Now
+Updating Sockeye Productivity Synthesis: A Case Study for What Agencies Could Do Now

-This case study revisits a Pacific Coast-wide sockeye productivity dataset assembled from diverse agency sources by academic researchers (Peterman and Dorner 2012).
-We reflect not on the significant work the research team accomplished, but rather on the preventable institutional and technical barriers that impeded their work—and continue to burden data updates and reuse efforts today.
-Their study examined productivity trends across 64 sockeye salmon stocks spanning Washington, British Columbia (B.C.), and Alaska.
-However, attempting to replicate or build upon this analysis today is an arduous, time-consuming, and error-prone endeavour due to fragmented data sources, inconsistent formats, and lack of standardized practices among the key institutions involved: the Washington Department of Fish and Wildlife (WDFW), Fisheries and Oceans Canada (DFO), and the Alaska Department of Fish and Game (ADF&G).
+This case study revisits a comprehensive sockeye productivity dataset assembled from several agency sources by academic researchers (Peterman and Dorner 2012).
+We reflect not on the significant work the research team accomplished, but rather on the preventable organizational and technical barriers that impeded their work—and continue to burden data compilation updates and reuse efforts today.
+Their study examined productivity trends across 64 sockeye salmon stocks spanning Washington, British Columbia (B.C.), and Alaska and found common trends in declining productivity across the North American range of sockeye salmon (Peterman and Dorner 2012).
+This work was important for sockeye conservation and management in that it pointed to common, broad-scale marine trends in sockeye salmon productivity, rather than idiosyncratic stock-specific, freshwater effects—an insight not accessible without a monumental data integration effort.
+Attempting to replicate or build upon this analysis today is an arduous, time-consuming, and error-prone endeavour due to fragmented data sources, inconsistent formats, and lack of standardized practices among the key organizations involved: the Washington Department of Fish and Wildlife (WDFW), Fisheries and Oceans Canada (DFO), and the Alaska Department of Fish and Game (ADF&G).

 Each section below highlights a key challenge faced by the team and proposes practical steps based on our best practices (Table 1) that data-holding agencies could do to enable easier integration, validation, and updating of salmon datasets across jurisdictions and decades.
 This case study illustrates how implementing the foundational concepts and practical recommendations outlined in this paper can transform data stewardship practices within these organizations.
 By doing so, they can significantly enhance data accessibility, quality, and interoperability—ultimately enabling more efficient and accurate analyses that support salmon conservation and management.